tongtan777/tongtan777/README.md

 - 👋 Hi, I’m Tong
-- 👀 I’m interested in nature, science, traveling, imaging
+- 👀 I’m interested in nature, science, traveling, infographic design, and everything in between
-- 🌱 I’m currently learning graphic design and cybersecurity
+- 🌱 I’m currently learning illustration and graphic design
 - 💞️ I’m looking to collaborate on graphic design
 - 📫 How to reach me: @tttongtan on github and instagram
 - 😄 Pronouns: she/her